Here are some of the most commonly asked questions we get about mpox.

 Not necessarily.
 Symptoms can start with just some spots/lesions (usually around the face, arms or legs).
-In this global outbreak, we are seeing more rashes/lesions on the mouth, genitals and anus where they may not be as easily noticed.
+In this global outbreak, we are seeing more rashes/lesions on the mouth, genitals and anus where they may not be easily spotted by the individual.
 Because of this, it’s important that if you are at risk and you notice any new symptoms, that you get them checked out early.
-For example, there have been reports of people experiencing proctitis (rectal pain, discharge or constipation) as the only symptom of mpox, so make sure to see your doctor if you have pain in or around your anus (butt) and genitals.
+For example, there have been reports of people experiencing proctitis, rectal pain discharge, or constipation) as the only symptom of mpox, so make sure to see your doctor if you have pain in or around your anus (butt) and genitals.

 Is mpox contagious?

-Mpox is contagious if you have close or skin-to-skin contact with an infected person.
-But, by following public health advice, you can avoid passing it on to other people.
-In the current outbreak, the vast majority of cases are thought to have occurred through sexual activity.
-Mpox is not spread the same as illnesses like COVID-19, although mpox can be passed on through breathing in droplets exhaled by someone who has the virus (this is very rare).
-This route of transmission requires prolonged contact and for people to be very close together, therefore the risk of the virus spreading in this way is very low.
+Yes, mpox is contagious if you have close or skin to skin contact with an infected person.
+But by following public health advice, you can avoid passing it on to other people.
+In the current outbreak, most infections are thought to have occurred through sexual contact.
+Mpox is not spread the same as illnesses like COVID-19.
+Mpox can be passed on through breathing in droplets exhaled by someone who has the virus, but this is very rare.

 What might the risk be to my whānau if I get mpox?

-The risk to whānau if you get mpox is low, if you make sure to do the following:
+If you want to reduce the risk to your friends and whānau make sure to do the following:

 Are we fear-mongering?

 Our communities have a right to know about issues that could affect our health and wellbeing.